deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 ```

-3. Run the indexing pipeline to write the text data into the DocumentStore.
+3. Run the indexing pipeline to write the text data into the DocumentStore:

 ```python